vseryakov/backendjs/README.md

 Features:

 * Exposes a set of Web service APIs over HTTP(S) using Express framework.
-* Supports Sqlite, PostgreSQL, MySQL, DynamoDB, Cassandra, LevelDB, MongoDB, LMDB databases, easily extendable to support any kind of database.
+* Simple database API that supports Sqlite, PostgreSQL, MySQL, DynamoDB, Cassandra, LevelDB, MongoDB, LMDB, easily extendable to support any kind of database, provides a database driver on top of Redis with all supported methods.
 * Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
 * Supports crontab-like and on-demand scheduling for local and remote(AWS) jobs.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.